DelineaXPM/dsv-k8s/README.md

 kubectl config view --raw -o json | jq -r '.clusters[0].cluster."certificate-authority"'
 ```

-If the above returns `null` then the certificate is embedded in the cluster
+If that returns `null` then the certificate is embedded in the cluster configuration.
-configuration.
 In that case, set `$(ca_bundle)` to the output of:

 ```shell
 kubectl config view --raw -o json | jq -r '.clusters[0].cluster."certificate-authority-data"' | tr -d '"'